 Type the location of the database as interpreted by the OLE DB provider.

 Type the name of the catalog to use when making a connection to the OLE DB provider.

 Specify the local login that can connect to the linked server.
-The local login can be either a login using SQL Server Authentication or a Windows Authentication login.
+The local login can be either a login using SQL Server authentication or a Windows authentication login.
+Using a Windows group isn't supported.
 Use this list to restrict the connection to specific logins, or to allow some logins to connect as a different login.

 To use impersonation, the configuration must meet the requirement for delegation.

-Use the remote user to map users not defined in Local login.
-The Remote User must be a SQL Server Authentication login on the remote server.
+Use the remote user to map user defined in Local login.
+The Remote User must be a SQL Server authentication login on the remote server.

 Not be made

-Specify that a connection will not be made for logins not defined in the list.
+A connection won't be made for logins not defined in the list.